Gifted and Talented Nomination & Identification

 - Dimension A Criterion: Reasoning Ability: Score at or above the 93rd national age percentile on the Verbal, Non-Verbal, Quantitative, or Composite score on an aptitude test.

-- Dimension B Criterion: High Achievement in Reading and/or Mathematics: Score at or above the 94th national percentile in Reading or Math on a nationally normed assessment instrument OR score meet cut off scores for ELA or Math on Palmetto Assessment of State Standards (PASS) in English/Language Arts or Math.
+- Dimension B Criterion: High Achievement in Reading and/or Mathematics: Score at or above the 94th national percentile in Reading or Math on a nationally normed assessment instrument OR meet the cut off scores for ELA or Math on SC READY.

 - Dimension C Criterion: Intellectual/Academic Performance: Maintain 3.75 Grade-Point Average in the academic disciplines in grades rising 6-12) - not to be confused with the Uniform Grading Policy’s class weightings.
-Obtain a qualifying score on the STAR Performance Tasks test in grades 2-5.
+Obtain a qualifying score on the Performance Task Assessment in grades 2-5.

 In Order to be Eligible